neutrinotek/ComfyUI_MCP/README.md

   }
 }
 ```

+When referencing the project locally with `uvx`, ensure the working directory is set to the
+repository root (or adjust the `--from` path accordingly) so the package can be resolved without
+requiring it to be published to an external index.

 Place your ComfyUI workflow files in the `workflows/` directory (or whatever directory you configure) so they are available to the LLM.